adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### State channels:

-On æternity, the only state update that can be settled on the blockchain is a transfer of aeon, and the only aeon that can be transferred are the ones that the transacting parties already deposited into the channel.
+On æternity, the only state update that can be settled on the blockchain is a transfer of AEON, and the only AEON that can be transferred are the ones that the transacting parties already deposited into the channel.
 This makes all channels independent from each other, which has the immediate benefit that any transactions related to channels can be processed in parallel, greatly improving transaction throughput.